The Outward Bound California Scholarship Program is guided by a single principle:

 A diverse student group on an Outward Bound course (including racial, religious, economic, gender identity, and ability) encourages learning across differences, compassion for the strengths and challenges of their crewmates, and space to practice inclusion and leadership.
 Every unique life experience brings richness to the course where we live by the motto, “You are needed” and that includes all students.

 We bring together this diversity of students by reaching far and wide in our marketing and recruitment, lending gear to those who need it, and offering a wide variety of program lengths and difficulty levels.
 Yet still, the biggest barrier for students is almost always financial.
 We seek to lower or remove the high costs of these experiences through partnerships with public schools and youth-serving nonprofits, tuition reduction on individual courses, and other programs like the Youth Leadership Corps and our other full summer scholarships.
 You can read more about these opportunities and how to apply below.

 Thanks to generous donations from alumni, parents, corporations, foundations, and other community members, 2/3 of our students receive scholarships each year and are, therefore, able to attend.
-If you are interested in learning more about opportunities to fund equitable access to Outward Bound experiences, please contact Matt Patchell, Development Officer at (415) 316-0563 or [email protected].
+If you are interested in learning more about opportunities to fund equitable access to Outward Bound experiences, please contact Matt Patchell, Development Officer at (415) 316-0563 or complete the contact us form.

-Through the generous efforts of staff and donors, our LGBTQ+ course is totally free, including a travel stipend, boots and socks to keep and gear to borrow while on course.
+Through the generous efforts of staff and donors, our Pinnacle LGBTQ+ course is totally free, including a travel stipend, boots and socks to keep, and gear to borrow while on course.